education

 By 2028, overall exposure is projected to reach 60% with automation risk at 30%.
 [Estimate] The rising exposure reflects powerful AI tools for grading, research, and course administration.
 But the automation risk stays moderate because the core value of a professor — inspiring curiosity, guiding research, mentoring the next generation — resists displacement.

 If you are a postsecondary teacher, the path forward is clear: use AI to handle the administrative burden that has always pulled you away from what you do best.
 Let AI grade the quizzes so you can spend that time mentoring students.
 Let AI draft the first version of the literature review so you can focus on the original analysis.
 The professor who embraces AI is not being replaced — they are being freed to do more of what only a human professor can do.
+The professor who refuses to engage with AI tools, by contrast, will increasingly look out of step to colleagues, students, and tenure committees alike.
 See the full data at [Postsecondary Teachers.]

 Analysis based on the Anthropic Economic Index, U.S. Bureau of Labor Statistics, and O*NET occupational data.
 Learn about our methodology